Project Islero: Beginnings (1963–1966)

 The idea of a Spanish atomic bomb was first envisioned by Agustín Muñoz Grandes.
 A hardline Falangist, Muñoz Grandes aspired to break from the previous atlanticism promoted during the 50s to make the country independent of both NATO and the United States.
 In 1963, he approached general director of the JEN, José María Otero de Navascués, about preparing a Spanish foray into atomic weaponry.
-This new project, christened after the bull which fell the famous bullfighter Manolete, would be helmed by Spanish Air Force general Guillermo Velarde, selected for possessing the scientific background and acumen necessary to conduct the project's research.
+This new project, christened after the bull which felled the famous bullfighter Manolete, would be helmed by Spanish Air Force general Guillermo Velarde, selected for possessing the scientific background and acumen necessary to conduct the project's research.
 Velarde was a major general and pilot in the Spanish Air Force, as well as president of the Nuclear Fusion Institute of the Polytechnic University of Madrid.
 He joined the Theoretical Physics Section of the Nuclear Energy Board, where he would remain as Director of Technology until 1981.
 He had studied Nuclear Energy at both Pennsylvania State University and the Argonne National Laboratory of the University of Chicago.

 The work was divided into two phases: the atomic bomb project itself, and the construction of a nuclear reactor, the fuel of which would be extracted for plutonium in order to construct the bombs.
 While the reactors could be built with help from the French — General de Gaulle supported the idea of an atomic Spain – the matter of what material to use for the bombs themselves, as well as how to actually construct them, was one of consideration.
 The first results were a fiasco.
 The JEN specialists, all military, declared themselves incapable of knowing both the technical details for manufacturing the device and, above all, how to obtain the necessary plutonium.

 Palomares incident

-Their question was answered on January 17, 1966, when in what would later be known as the Palomares incident, a B-52G bomber from the United States accidentally crashed while carrying four B28FI Mod 2 Y1 thermonuclear (hydrogen) bombs, Three were found on land near the small fishing village of Palomares in the municipality of Cuevas del Almanzora, Almería, Spain.
+Their question was answered on 17 January 1966, when (in what would later be known as the Palomares incident) a B-52G bomber from the United States accidentally crashed while carrying four B28FI Mod 2 Y1 thermonuclear (hydrogen) bombs.
+Three were found on land near the small fishing village of Palomares in the municipality of Cuevas del Almanzora, Almería, Spain.
 The non-nuclear explosives in two of the weapons detonated upon impact with the ground, resulting in the contamination of a 2 km2 area with radioactive plutonium.
 The fourth, which fell into the Mediterranean Sea, was recovered intact after a search lasting two and a half months.
-The Spanish state would undergo secret research on the debris zones of the incident, with technicians led by Velarde finding remains of the bomb and the detonators in the area.
+The Spanish state conducted secret research on the debris zones of the incident, with technicians led by Velarde finding remains of the bomb and the detonators in the area.
 This enabled to the project to use plutonium-239 — a boon due to its relative cheapness.